 Many people may claim that they don’t buy used because there aren’t any thrift stores or consignment shops nearby; however, with online resources such as Craigslist and eBay and sites such as thredUP and Swap where you can buy and sell used clothing, there is no excuse.

 There is no longer a social stigma surrounding shopping secondhand; shopping at thrift stores has become a trendy way to help save the planet and your wallet at the same time.
-In fact, according to industry statistics from NARTS: The Association of Resale Professionals, consignment, thrift and resale shops have grown at least seven percent per year over the last two years.
+In fact, according to industry statistics from NARTS: The Association of Resale Professionals, consignment, thrift and resale shops have grown at least seven percent per year over the last two years (https://www.narts.org/i4a/pages/index.cfm?pageid=3285).
 Goodwill Industries alone generated $2.69 billion in retail sales in 2010.
+Buying clothes at a thrift shop can help you avoid credit card debt.

 Some of my favorite places to shop used (and sell) are Buffalo Exchange (where you can buy, sell, and trade clothing and accessories), Urban Renewals (similar to Goodwill, but owned by Family Thrift Center), and Craigslist.
 Over the last few months, I have made dozens of great purchases at all of these venues.
 Some of my most recent purchases include: